 2. Gather Financial Data

 Collect all essential financial documents, including balance sheets, income statements, and cash flow reports.
-These records provide the foundation for assessing profitability, growth potential, and overall financial stability.
+These records form the foundation for assessing profitability, growth potential, and overall financial stability.

 3. Use Digital Tools for Precision

-Digital tools, such as net present value (NPV) calculators, can simplify complex calculations and improve accuracy.
-These tools are particularly useful for projecting future cash flows and determining the present value of your business.
+Digital tools such as net present value (NPV) calculators can simplify complex calculations and improve accuracy across the board.
+They are especially useful for projecting future cash flows and determining the present value of your business, tasks that are both time-consuming and error-prone when done manually.

 4. Consult Certified Experts